In this article

 In this step, A.A. members commit to a spiritual practice that might include Bible reading, meditation, or something else.
 The spiritual aim of A.A. is to ensure members look to a higher power to maintain sobriety.

 In this step, members of A.A. share their messages with others who might benefit.

 In addition to the 12 steps, the principles of Alcoholics Anonymous are based on the 12 Traditions.
-They are as follows:
+A.A.'s Twelve Traditions are as follows:

 The Twelve Traditions of A.A. were written by Bill Wilson or Bill W, a co-founder of A.A.
-Each A.A. tradition was published one at a time in the Grapevine in the late 1940s.
+Each A.A. tradition was published one at a time in the AA Grapevine in the late 1940s.
 The Twelve Traditions we read now are in their "short form," rather than the long form they were originally published in.

 A.A. has helped many people with AUD and other addictions maintain sobriety.
 The twelve steps and twelve traditions offer an easy way for people to get through each day when sobriety is challenging.

 A.A. members focus on the present day.
 They don’t promise to stop drinking forever, they just commit to getting through the day without alcohol.
 That’s the only commitment required for an A.A. membership.